dom-schulz/loan-predictor/README.md

 # Future Improvements

-1. Add visualizations of model performance and metrics
-2. Look into more specific feature importance analysis
+1. Look into more specific feature importance and better select features for training.
+It is lucky how well this model is performing given the quick, simple cleaning process.
-3. Include more analysis regarding the dataset and features that impact defaults.
-I believe my overall explanation of predictions could be much more in depth.
+2. Look into performance of other models and weighting them in an ensemble.

 # Challenges